termora/berry/README.md

 ### Bot

-1. `go build` in the root directory
+1. `go build` in the cmd/bot directory
 2. Copy `config.sample.json` to `config.json` and fill it in
 3. Run the executable